Women's-health guide

 Baseline markers worth discussing

 Before or around starting, it is reasonable to ask what baseline your provider will establish.
 Metabolic markers such as fasting glucose and HbA1c reflect the insulin-resistance picture these medicines act on — the same machinery behind much of PCOS weight4.
-Many programs also look at a lipid panel and, given how often thyroid issues sit alongside metabolic ones in women, thyroid function.
+Many programs also look at a lipid panel and, given how often thyroid issues sit alongside metabolic ones in women, thyroid function — TSH specifically is worth a recheck a few months in if you already take levothyroxine, since delayed gastric emptying can plausibly shift how much of your dose you absorb — a case-documented interaction we cover in full in what GLP-1 medication means for thyroid conditions.
+Ferritin is worth adding to that list rather than waiting for a symptom to force it: it is the marker that most often explains hair shedding on a GLP-1 that the medication alone does not, and it can sit low enough to matter while a standard blood count reads normal.
 A baseline is what makes later results meaningful; without it, "it's working" is guesswork.

 What to track over time